tristanjuricek/knockoff/literate/30-Implementation/01-Discounter_DefaultDiscounter_Wholesaler.markdown

 want to mix that up with a normal Markdown format.
 The `Wholesaler` is going to be the variation of the `Discounter`, plus **so much more**!

-### Some Rules May Apply

-If there is a leading `Paragraph`, and it can be broken into Metadata, we treat it like a block.

     // In com/tristanhunt/knockoff/extra/Wholesaler.scala
     package com.tristanhunt.knockoff.extra